A Study of Commonsense Reasoning over Visual Object Properties: Abstract

 \section{Abstract}

-While vision-language models (VLMs) have made remarkable progress on many popular visual question answering (VQA) benchmarks, it remains unclear whether they abstract and reason over depicted objects.
-Inspired by human object categorisation, object property reasoning involves identifying and recognising low-level details and higher-level abstractions.
-While current VQA benchmarks consider a limited set of object property attributes like size, they typically blend perception and reasoning, and lack representativeness in terms of reasoning and image categories.
-To this end, we introduce a systematic evaluation framework with images of three representative types, three reasoning levels of increasing complexity, and four object property dimensions driven by prior work on commonsense reasoning.
-We develop a procedure to instantiate this benchmark into ORBIT, a multi-level reasoning VQA benchmark for object properties comprising 360 images paired with a total of 1,080 count-based questions.
-Experiments with 12 state-of-the-art VLMs in zero-shot settings reveal significant limitations compared to humans, with the best-performing model only reaching 40\% accuracy.
-VLMs struggle particularly with realistic (photographic) images, counterfactual reasoning about physical and functional properties, and higher counts.
-ORBIT points to the need to develop methods for scalable benchmarking, generalize annotation guidelines, and explore additional reasoning VLMs.
-We make the ORBIT benchmark and the experimental code available to support such endeavors.
+Inspired by human categorization, visual reasoning about object properties, such as physical attributes and functions, involves identifying and recognizing low-level details and higher-level abstractions.
+While current visual question answering~(VQA) studies consider multiple object properties, such as size, they typically blend perception and reasoning and lack representativeness with respect to reasoning levels and image categories, making it unclear whether and how vision-language models~(VLMs) recognize and reason about depicted objects.
+To this end, we introduce a systematic evaluation framework comprising images of three representative types, three reasoning levels of increasing complexity, and four object property dimensions, informed by prior work on commonsense knowledge representation and reasoning.
+We develop a procedure to instantiate this framework in two VQA object-reasoning benchmarks: \first, comprising 360 images paired with 1,080 multi-level, count-based questions, and \second, comprising 2.1k comparison questions.
+Experiments with 12 state-of-the-art VLMs in zero-shot settings reveal significant limitations relative to humans, with the best-performing model achieving below 40\% counting and 70\% comparison accuracy.
+While newer reasoning models perform better, a 20\% gap to human performance remains.
+VLMs struggle particularly with photographic images, counterfactual reasoning, physical and functional properties, and higher counts.
+We make the \benchmark\ benchmark data and code available to support future scalable benchmarking methods, generalized annotation guidelines, and advanced reasoning VLMs.